Cybenetics Offers New PSU Efficiency Certification

 As compared to the currently available program, the voluntary certification program offered by Cybenetics aims to add greater accuracy to efficiency testing, address all above issues, and at the same time provide an authentic verification of the PSU’s operational noise level.
 Cybenetics also offers PSU beta testing and evaluation reports that can lead to significant time and money savings in the process of increasing the quality and the performance of the tested products.
 It is common knowledge to any engineer (experienced or not) that you cannot make a perfect product, especially a PSU where so many things can go sideways, without a serious amount of beta testing before it goes on mass production.

 The Cybenetics test procedure has been developed through many years of PSU evaluation experience.The methodologies in place have been forged after numerous hours of testing and experimentation to obtain accuracy and reliability.
-Finally, the equipment that the company uses is state-of-the-art and it is clearly shown in every evaluation report, as anyone would expect from a proper report.
+Finally, the equipment that the company uses is state-of-the-art and is clearly shown in every evaluation report--as anyone would expect from a proper report.

 |ETA Level